eelbaz/cdnshare/README.md

 ### Note

-Please make sure that you have necessary permissions to scrape data from the websites, as web scraping is subject to the legal and ethical issues.
+Please make sure that you have necessary permissions to scrape data from the website terms of service.